 Not only are statins generally widely prescribed due to their proven effectiveness, but also because of their high tolerability and low likelihood of side effects.

 However, some statins, especially the higher potency statins, such as Lipitor, have been linked to several serious side effects and complications, especially when taken at higher doses.
 Lipitor has even been found to lead to the development of Type 2 diabetes in some patients, especially women.
-Other serious side effects of the cholesterol-lowering drug include: Muscle disease, such as various myopathies, liver disease, central nervous system (CNS) toxicity.
+Other serious side effects of the cholesterol-lowering drug include: Muscle disease, such as various myopathies, liver disease and central nervous system (CNS) toxicity.

 In a February 2012 consumer update, the FDA communicated Lipitor’s association to an increased risk for high blood sugar (hyperglycemia) and the development of Type 2 diabetes.